 Best models: R 854-4, R 905-4, R 906-4

 Sage has owned the fast action fly rod market in the last 30 years.
 In fact, they have introduced so many fast action rods as to create a need for distinction.
-In recent years, the ONE and Method have been offered alongside each other.
+In recent years, the ONE and Method were offered alongside each other.
 These two fly rods were too similar in action, both very stiff in the judgement of most anglers, the Method being the stiffer of the two.
 In the summer of 2016, Sage replaced the ONE with the X Series, a rod that is considerably less stiff than the Method and more versatile than the ONE.
-The Sage X is a generalized action for versatile purposes, rather than a specialized fast action rod for extreme conditions.
-If the Method is a 10 out of 10 in stiffness, the ONE is an 8.5 and the X perhaps a 7.5 or 8.
+The Sage X has a generalized action for versatile purposes, rather than a specialized fast action rod for extreme conditions.
+Shortly thereafter, Method was replaced by Igniter.
+If the Igniter is a 10 out of 10 in stiffness, the ONE is an 8.5 and the X perhaps a 7.5 or 8.
 ONE rods tend to cast best off the tip, but X rods flex evenly throughout the blank, affording the angler much greater loop control and effective casting both short and long.
 Anglers who prefer fast action rods find that the X fishes great in every situation, not just windy days on big water.
 X rods are tolerant of a wide range of fly lines whereas ONE rods are highly sensitive to line pairings.
 For Sage, the X is the first fly rod recommended for almost any angler.